muyiwadosunmu/wallet-api/README.md

 ## API Features

-- **User Authentication**: Register and login with JWT-based authentication
+- **Basic User Authentication**: Register and login with JWT-based authentication
 - **Wallet Management**: Create and manage Ethereum wallets
 - **Balance Checking**: Query wallet balances in real-time from the blockchain
 - **Transaction History**: View transaction history for wallets